Cost of renting a room rises 11 per cent

 The cost of renting a room in the UK has risen by 11 per cent year-on-year, according to the room rental index from Ideal Flatmate.

 London has the most expensive rooms to rent in cities in the UK at £745, while this drops to £535 across the country as a whole.

-The City of London is the capital’s most expensive borough, while Havering is the most affordable, according to the index which covers the first quarter of 2019.
+The City of London is the capital’s most expensive district, while Havering is the most affordable, according to the index which covers the first quarter of 2019.

-London ranks second for the largest quarterly and annual growth, with rental prices in Portsmouth and Glasgow are up 24 per cent since the last quarter, the third largest increase.
-Liverpool has seen the third largest annual increase at 35 per cent.
+London ranks second for the largest quarterly and annual growth, with rental prices in Portsmouth and Glasgow up 24 per cent since the last quarter - the third-largest increase.
+Liverpool has seen the third-largest annual increase at 35 per cent.

-In London that highest cost is in the City at £1,167.
+In London the highest cost is in the City, at £1,167.
 The prime sector in London has some of the highest rental costs with Kensington and Chelsea, Westminster, Camden and Hammersmith and Fulham at the top end.